 Since 2021, extensive primary source research into the history of enslavement within Bristol, RI has identified a total of 491 enslaved or likely enslaved African, African-American, and Indigenous People between 1680 and 1808, a period during which more than 104 families including judges, farmers, captains, merchants, and members pivotal to the town’s founding owned slaves.
 With the earliest document located to date dating to the 1689 inventory of the estate of Capt.
 Nathan Hayman, which valued “his negro woman” at £12 - a mere nine years after the founding of the town- it quickly became apparent that Bristol’s involvement in the business of slavery and human trafficking far surpassed the DeWolf family - the one family openly discussed in relation to Bristol and its history of enslavement.

-This data has since been presented as the Bristol Timeline of Enslavement, spanning 56 feet in a physical representation of each enslaved or likely enslaved individual, allowing the visualization of each individual identified in the recorded history at the first moment they appear in the written record.
+This data has since been presented as the Bristol Timeline of Enslavement, created in partnership with the Bristol Historical and Preservation Soceity, spanning 56 feet in a physical representation of each enslaved or likely enslaved individual, allowing the visualization of each individual identified in the recorded history at the first moment they appear in the written record.
 Though the timeline presented an impactful and physically interactive dataset, it was felt that there was more to be done outside of locating and proverbially reshelving the data.
-As such, the Bristol Enslaved and Free Person of Color Database was born-digital and, as of June 2023, currently holds 1,197 entries in a twenty-four-factor base Airtable database that includes source transcriptions and images where possible.
+As such, the Bristol County Enslaved History Project Database was born-digital and, as of June 2023, currently holds 1,197 entries in a twenty-four-factor base Airtable database that includes source transcriptions and images where possible.
 The database is a constant work-in-progress and is ever evolving.

 While this information has been gathered and compiled, it is not the intention to tell one's story but rather to present the facts and proof of their existence as they are currently known.
 Each entry is tagged for the individual and, for those with multiple entries, organized chronologically to allow us to follow them through time and, if possible, place.
 Originally ending in 1808 with the Act Prohibiting the Importation of Slaves, the database has grown to include those who were known to have been formerly enslaved and those within the ambiguous, legal gray area of servitude in the post-Gradual Emancipation North where their lives and labors were on their face that of enslavement but the language surrounding their existence was cloaked in the term “servant.”